jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

     .flatMap { response -> Single.fromCallable { refreshSubject.onNext(Unit) }.map { response } } // 6
 ```

-* Points from *1-6* are the same as in fetch example.
+* Points from *1-6* are the same as in the fetch example.
-* But now you don't convert to `Observable` because this is an action that will create post and give one result.
+* But now you don't convert to `Observable` because this is an action that will create a post and give one result.
-* You also don't cache result because invoking `createPost(Post)` should always create new post.
+* You also don't cache result because invoking `createPost(Post)` should always create a post.
 * But you need to inform posts that something has changed.

 Now you adjust `posts`: